UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/matei_teodor.petrec/index.md

 ### Week 20 - 26 May

+- I finished the code in fully and tested it intensively.
+- I made the hardware part more cleaner for a better view of the components and their connections.

 ## Hardware

 Raspberry Pi Pico W: Manages all game operations and processes inputs and outputs.